ayoblvck/CRUD-task/README.md

 # Person management API

-This is a Person Management API.
+This is a Person Management API called MyAPI.
 This API allows you to perform CRUD (Create, Read, Update, Delete) operations on person records.

 ## Features